AlgyJr/ios_guides/Table-View-Guide.md

 ## Cell Accessory Views

-`UITableViewCell` and every subclass of it you create comes built-in with an _accessory view_ that can be useful for displaying a status indicator or small control to the right of your cell's main _content view_.
-If the accessory view is visible, the size content view will be shrunk to accommedate it.
+`UITableViewCell` and every subclass of you create comes built-in with an _accessory view_ that can be useful for displaying a status indicator or small control to the right of your cell's main _content view_.
+If the accessory view is visible, the size content view will be shrunk to accommodate it.
 If you plan on using accessory views, be sure the elements in your content view are configured to properly resize when the width available to them changes.